-Former Inslee general counsel Nick Brown recommended as next U.S. Attorney for Western Washington
+Nick Brown, former general counsel to Gov. Inslee, recommended as next U.S. Attorney for Western Washington

 From 2007 to 2013, Brown worked as an assistant U.S. Attorney in Seattle, prosecuting more than 100 cases and appearing before every federal judge in the Western District of Washington, according to his law firm bio.

-He also served as a trial attorney for the U.S. Army at Joint Base Lewis McChord, and as defense counsel for the Army in Ft.
-Bliss, Texas, and Bagdad, Iraq.
+He also served as a trial attorney for the U.S. Army at Joint Base Lewis McChord, and as defense counsel for the Army in Fort Bliss, Texas, and Baghdad.

 If nominated and confirmed, Brown, who received his law degree from Harvard University, would be the first African American to serve as U.S. Attorney for the Western District.